gregrickaby/gregrickaby-next/README.md

 ### TailwindCSS

-Please see the Tailwind [documentation](https://tailwindcss.com/docs/) to reference all the CSS classes.
-Nesting is supported thanks to [postcss-nested](https://github.com/postcss/postcss-nested), and [postcss-preset-env](https://preset-env.cssdb.org/) handles adding stage 2+ support with autoprefixing.
+Please see the Tailwind [documentation](https://tailwindcss.com/docs/) to reference all the CSS classes and [postcss-preset-env](https://preset-env.cssdb.org/) handles adding stage 2+ support with autoprefixing.

 ### Image Optimization